BEGINNER SURF DESTINATIONS

 - Famous for its nature and animal/reptile species

-- Some good surf spots available
+- Some good surf spots are available

 - Lots of eco-tourism